Kidstoysstudio's ultimate activity book collection Download activity book

 Stories are one of the most fundamental ways we communicate.

-Nearly 80 years ago, Louise Rosenblatt, a well-known literary scholar, expressed that we understand ourselves through the lives of characters in stories.
+Nearly 80 years ago, Louise Rosenblatt, a well-known literary scholar, stated that we understand ourselves through the lives of characters in stories.

-She argued that stories help readers understand how authors and their characters think and why they behave the way they do.
+She argued that stories helping readers understand how authors and their characters think and why they behave the way they do.

-Also, research by Kathy Short, a scholar in children's literature, shows that through stories, children learn to develop a critical perspective on how to take social action.
+Research by Kathy Short, a scholar of children's literature, also shows that children through... stories learn to develop a critical perspective on how to take social action.

 Stories help children develop empathy and cultivate imaginative and divergent thinking.